apache/airflow/BREEZE.rst

 Starting complete Airflow installation
 ======================================

-For testing Airflow oyou often want to start multiple components (in multiple terminals).
+For testing Airflow you often want to start multiple components (in multiple terminals).
 Breeze has built-in ``start-airflow`` command that start breeze container, launches multiple terminals using tmux and launches all Airflow necessary components in those terminals.